CodeDummy-03/CodeDummy-03/README.md

 - 👋 Hi, I’m Soham -> aka @CodeDummy-03.
 - 👀 I’m interested in -> Well, more or less anything interesting...
-- 🌱 I’m currently employed at -> Rockwell Automation, Inc as an Software Engineer - L2.
+- 🌱 I’m currently employed at -> Rockwell Automation, Inc as an Software Engineer - L2 & Security SME.
 - 💞️ I’m looking to collaborate on -> Open-source projects and scalable/distributed systems.
 - ⚡ Fun fact: I love connecting with people and learn about their journey, helping me to open up to different perspectives and on various domains.